winterstein/react-game-engine/src/book/chapter1.md

 I read some of my book.

-Book: The human race, to which so many of my readers belong, has been playing at children's games from the beginning, and will probably do it till the end...

-//Mr. and Mrs. Dursley of number 4, Privet Drive, were proud to say that they were perfectly normal, thank you very much.
+Book: Mr. and Mrs. Dursley of number 4, Privet Drive, were proud to say that they were perfectly normal, thank you very much.
-//The human race, to which so many of my readers belong, has been playing at children's games from the beginning, and will probably do it till the end...
-// Many years later, as he face the firing squad, Colonel Aureliano Buendía was to remember that distant afternoon when his father took him to discover ice.

 {player.knowledge += 1}